The homepage of terrydowling.com

 Leigh Blackmore, ASif!
 Australian Specfic in focus, September 2006

-New Encyclopedia Entry
+New Major Encyclopedia Entry

-The latest encyclopedia entry on TD’s work can be found in Supernatural Literature of the World: An Encyclopedia, edited by ST Joshi and Stefan Dziemianowicz and published by Greenwood Press in 2005.
+A major encyclopedia entry on TD’s work can be found in Supernatural Literature of the World: An Encyclopedia, edited by ST Joshi and Stefan Dziemianowicz and published by Greenwood Press in 2005.
 The Dowling entry was written by local horror/dark fantasy luminary Leigh Blackmore and covers Terry’s work in the field up until late 2004.
 Among other important remarks, the entry says: “Dowling’s work in the supernatural forms the most sophisticated and extensive use of the weird mode in contemporary Australian literature.”
 [Read the Encyclopedia entry]

 “Among Thieves” Finally Available